How to Use Grants to Fund Your SolidProfessor for Schools Membership

 While every technology grant or grant for education will have its own set of rules and criteria, the key elements will remain fairly consistent.
 Here’s a high-level overview of the steps you’ll need to take to start writing a winning grant proposal:

 - Reach out to the main contact from the funding source (unless the instructions explicitly state otherwise).
-In many cases, the grant contact can give you extra information, and it helps to be in touch with someone who can answer your questions.
+In many cases, the grant contact can give you extra information.
+It helps to be in touch with someone who can answer your questions.

 - Get all key stakeholders on board, such as your principal, administrative office, fellow teachers, and whoever else will need to sign off on the grant proposal.